-The full new state pension is £164.35 per week, and requires at least 10 qualifying years paying NI contributions, though they do not have to be consecutive years.
+The full new state pension is £175.20 per week (rising to £179.60 in April 2021), and requires at least 10 qualifying years paying NI contributions, though they do not have to be consecutive years.
 This means 10 years in work paying national insurance, getting NI credits if unemployed, ill or a parent or carer, or paying voluntary NI contributions

 When you shouldn’t top up

 Those with more than 10 years of contributions should first check whether doing so will boost their state pension.

 This is because not everyone will benefit, as when HMRC works out your new state pension it uses two calculations – what you would have got under the “old rules” as at April 2016, and what you would get under the new rules from April 2016.
 Your state pension as at April 2016 is based on the higher of these two numbers.

 Many people will retire with a pension largely based on the old rules, especially those who “contracted out” of the state earnings-related pension scheme (SERPS), and so paid less national insurance.

 Paying voluntary national insurance contributions now, for years before April 2016, might not boost your basic pension because you may already have the 30 years needed under the old rules and adding more won’t count towards SERPS.

 For example, someone who already had a 32-year NI record may find no point buying a missing year such as 2010/11 because they would still only get an old-style full basic pension plus SERPS.

 Those who are already set to get more than the full flat rate amount, perhaps because they have a lot of SERPS entitlement, also needn’t bother topping up.